virtual-labs/exp-western-blot-cell-lysate-antibody-iitg/experiment/aim.md

 ### Aim
-Studying the Western Blot Analysis of the Cell Lysate using Antibody.
+To detect and quantify specific proteins within cell lysate using Western Blot technique